Some micronutrients may enhance fertility.

 Therefore, checking vitamin D status for both men and women is important during family planning.

-The doctor will suggest an appropriate dose depending upon the result of the diagnostic test report.
+The doctor will suggest an appropriate dose depending on the result of the diagnostic test report.

 Vitamin E is recommended for both men and women.